radar/guides/command-reference.md

 The update command will update your gems to the latest version.

-The update comamnd does not remove the previous version.
+The update command does not remove the previous version.
 Use the cleanup command to remove old versions.